RazorOp/razorops-web/_posts/2019-03-27-razorops-ci-cd-with-heroku-apps.md

 ---
 title: Razorops CI/CD with heroku apps
-description: Deploying to heroku was super easy as it happen with just a git push, with razorops you can add CI/CD support to you Heoku app.
+description: Deploying to heroku was super easy as it happen with just a git push, with razorops you can add CI/CD support to your Heroku apps.
 keywords: Heroku, deployment, Heroku Token, Pipeline, heroku dashboard
 permalink: "/blog/:title/"
 layout: post